conneru/recital-solo/README.md

  - While still in `/backend` run `npx dotenv sequelize db:create`, `npx dotenv sequelize db:migrate`, and `npx dotenv sequelize db:seed:all` in that order

- - After the database and created and seeded properly while still in `/backend` run `npm start`
+ - After the database is created and seeded properly while still in `/backend` run `npm start`

  - Open a new terminal then `cd` into the `/frontend` folder and `npm install`